Reviews You Can Rely On

 Support

-Given the substantial cushioning of the Clifton 10, I was surprised at how stable and supportive they are.
-The wide base makes up for the tall cushion, and I never once felt like I would roll an ankle.
-Even when I purposefully tried to oversupinate my foot, I was guided back into my natural step; however, it should be noted that these do not act as corrective shoes.
-The traditional lace system was enough for me to get a secure fit.
+Given the substantial cushioning of the Clifton 10, we were surprised at how stable and supportive they are.
+The wide base makes up for the tall cushion, and we never once felt like we would roll an ankle.
+Even when we purposefully tried to oversupinate, the shoe guided us back into a natural step; however, it should be noted that these do not act as corrective shoes.
+The traditional lace system was enough for us to get a secure fit.
 However, the shoe features additional eyelets closer to the ankle, providing even more security if needed.

 The shoe doesn't have the most robust arch support, but if this is something you're after, an aftermarket insole could do the trick.
 Although the Clifton 10 has 38 millimeters under the heel, it features a modest 7 millimeters of drop.
-This, paired with the gentle rocker, had me resting in a balance across my heels, midfoot, and toes.
+Paired with the gentle rocker, this had us resting in an easy balance across my heels, midfoot, and toes.

 hoka clifton 10 for women - even with all its cushion, the clifton 10 is still a supportive...